sanjeevkumar761/autonomier/azure-deploy-init/deploytoazure.md

 ## IMPORTANT DISCLAIMER
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-The software and source code in this repository are intended only for use for software simulation for learning purpose and should not be used in a real vehicle.
+The software and source code in this repository are intended only for use for software simulation for learning purpose and must not be used in a real vehicle.

+The data, software and code provided or developed on this repository are strictly shared with you for software simulation, learning and testing purposes.
+By using the repository, you acknowledge that it is to be used on an “as is” basis and that it does not provide any warranty or guarantee of any kind, whether expressed or implied, or arising by trade custom, usage or otherwise, as to the accuracy or completeness or the absence or presence of errors or defects with respect to the code.

+In no event, shall author be liable for any loss, expense or direct, indirect, incidental, punitive damage, of any type or nature arising out of the use of, or inability to use the code or program, including, but not limited to, claims, suits or causes of action involving alleged infringement of copyrights, patents, trademarks, trade secrets, or unfair competition.

 This source code is just an example and it does not represent any software or product or service from my employer Microsoft.
 It is not an official Microsoft artifact or product and it is not endorsed in any way by Microsoft.
 You should exercise your own judgement and prudence before using it.
 There is no one who is actively maintaining or supporting this project.